1. General information

 - To be able to provide our services

-- To be able to analyse and improve our services
+- To be able to analyze and improve our services

 - To keep you informed about our product range (direct marketing)